 Whisk cream, milk, eggs, vanilla and brown sugar in a jug until well combined.

 Pour custard evenly all over the top.
 Gently press down the brioche into the custard with your (clean) hands.
+Scatter over the remainder of the brioche for the top.

 Leave to sit for 10-15 minutes so the bread absorbs the custard mixture.
 Preheat oven to 180C while pudding is sitting.